 State College has been a very nice little college town, but we are slowly transitioning into a small city.

 Looking back on my three years on Council so far, there have been some accomplishments.
 First, I helped initiate the resolution on immigrant rights that we passed two years ago.
 That resolution was part of an effort in collaboration with Law Professor Shoba Wahdia and our Police Department to develop a written policy of not asking immigration status of victims or witnesses to crime in State College Borough.

 We established an LGBTQ advisory board in the Borough and passed an ordinance banning gay conversion therapy.
 The Borough already had anti-discrimination ordinances in housing and in employment.
 We are now one of the four most LGBTQ friendly communities in the Commonwealth.
 In proud Penn State fashion, we are going for No.1!!

 The Borough has taken important steps toward reducing its carbon footprint, but there is more to do and I will keep encouraging the Borough to do it.
-I presented a resolution on climate change, renewables, and our Borough in April.
+I proposed a successful resolution on climate change, renewables, and our Borough.
 We continue to work toward becoming a more diverse, more welcoming community that can be home to people of different backgrounds, races, sexual orientations, gender identities, religions, and national origins.